learn-co-curriculum/dsc-multicollinearity-of-features-lab/README.md

 In this lab, you'll identify multicollinearity in the Ames Housing dataset.

 ## Objectives

 You will be able to:

 * Create a scatter matrix and correlation matrix
-* Assess Intpret the output of a correlation matrix
+* Assess and interpret the output of a correlation matrix
 * Identify if variables are exhibiting collinearity
 * Decide how to address the collinearity in the data set